evanlev/image_rectification/README.md

 # image_rectification
 Interactive affine and metric image rectification in Python.
 Click coplanar parallel and perpendicular lines on any image to rectify it, displaying and saving the output.
-Three scripts are provided for this.
+Three scripts are provided.

 ![Screenshot](image_rectification.png)